-- Canada's Constitution Act severs all legal ties to Great Britain
+- Canada's Constitution Act severs political ties to Great Britain and establishes a Bill of Rights.

 Keizer is incorporated as a city in this year.
 Many times the City of Salem tried to annex the growing community adjacent to its city limits.
 Beginning in 1964, a number of Keizer residents tried to convince the others that it would be cheaper and better to form their own city.
 It was not until November 2, 1982, when, with the support of the nearby Clear Lake, residents voted to make Keizer a city.